 We have seen that in certain respects operant reinforcement resembles the natural selection of evolutionary theory.
 Just as genetic characteristics which arise as mutations are selected or discarded by their consequences, so novel forms of behavior are selected or discarded through reinforcement (Skinner, 1953).

 Skinner has shown us that we learn through small achievable steps with positive reinforcement.
 After completing this assignment I was able to see that when I am designing my lessons, units, or professional developments I need to make that I incorporate these important aspects while designing.
 Another artifact that also demonstrated my mastery of this standard was EDTECH541: Relative Advantages of Using Instructional Software.
 I chose this artifact as well because it representing how I can apply this idea of positive reinforcement and small steps to the classroom.
 The AECT Standard 1.1 Instructional Systems Design (ISD) was met by learning about different instructional software’s and applying them to classroom curriculum to improve student learning.
-By studding the advantages of the different software out there I was able to see how these programs would benefit my students and help them learn with keeping in mine Skinner’s philosophy of learning.
+By studying the advantages of the different software out there I was able to see how these programs would benefit my students and help them learn with keeping in mind Skinner’s philosophy of learning.

 1.2 Message Design